French military mission to Greece (1911–1914): Balkan Wars and aftermath

-In large part due to the efforts of the French mission, in parallel with the strengthening of the Greek navy, the Greek leadership became increasingly confident of its chances of success in a possible war against the Ottoman Empire.
-While Greek staff officers like Metaxas, with the bitter experience of 1897 in mind, advocated for a defensive stance deep inside Greek territory to force a stalemate, while the navy secured control of the Aegean.
-This would not only allow it to threaten the Ottoman rear with landing actions, but would also entice the other Balkan countries into attacking the Ottomans.
+In large part due to the efforts of the French mission, in parallel with the strengthening of the navy, the Greek leadership became increasingly confident of its chances of success in a possible war against the Ottoman Empire.
+Until then, Greek staff officers like Metaxas, with the bitter experience of 1897 in mind, had advocated for a defensive stance deep inside Greek territory to force a stalemate, while the navy secured control of the Aegean.
+This would not only allow the navy to threaten the Ottoman rear with landing actions on Ottoman islands and shores, but would also entice the other Balkan countries into attacking the Ottomans.
 Eydoux, on the other hand, in accordance with the French Army's cult of the offensive, advocated an invasion of Ottoman territory.
 More importantly, the overhaul of the mobilization system by the French allowed Greece to field and equip a far greater number of troops than it had in 1897.
 While foreign observers estimated Greece would mobilize a force of approximately 50,000 men, during the Balkan Wars of 1912–1913, the Greek Army eventually fielded a force of 105,000, with another 140,000 in the National Guard and reserves.

 During the two Balkan Wars, some French officers were placed in field staffs, but most were assigned roles in the rear services, training reserves and organizing the commissariat.
 This was the particular purview of Colonel Bonnier.
 His efforts much improved the supply situation, but significant problems remained, giving the pro-German circles once again reasons to criticize the French mission's performance.